ibexa/documentation-developer/docs/guide/content_management.md

 You can also use it for organizational Content Types.

 For example, you can assign the flag to a Blog Content Type which is intended to contain Blog Posts in multiple languages.
-If the Blog is in Norwegian only, it would not be visible for readers using the English or German SiteAcceses.
+If the Blog is in English only, it would not be visible for readers using the Norwegian or German SiteAcceses.
-However, if you set the default availability flag for the Blog Content Type, it will be displayed in the main language (e.g. English) and enable the users to browse individual posts in other languages.
+However, if you set the default availability flag for the Blog Content Type, it will be displayed to them in English (if it is set as a main language) and will enable the users to browse individual posts in other languages.

 ## Content Relations